Nerver-zip/chess-engine/README.md

 ![Language](https://img.shields.io/badge/Language-C%2B%2B23-blue)
 ![License](https://img.shields.io/badge/License-MIT-green)

-**Capy Chess Engine** is a chess engine and GUI built from scratch in **C++23**, designed to explore chess heuristics, search algorithms and bitboard-based state representation.
+**Capy Chess Engine** is a chess engine and GUI built in **C++23**, designed to explore chess heuristics, search algorithms and bitboard-based state representation.
 It features a custom graphical interface powered by **Raylib**, providing a seamless experience for playing, analyzing, and managing chess games.

 The project emphasizes code clarity and modern C++ practices making it an excellent resource for understanding chess programming fundamentals.